dandyxu/BrickGame/README.md

 ==============
 Simple J2SE Program Game
 -------------------
-###This game used J2SE knowledge, including JLabel, JFrame, JPanel of swing, java.awt, thread etc.
+### This game used J2SE knowledge, including JLabel, JFrame, JPanel of swing, java.awt, thread etc.<br />

+>
->This game was programmed in Oct.2013, which made me faimilar with J2SE knowledge, and I also got Object-oriented programming kownledge to implement this program.
+This game was programmed in Oct.2013, which made me faimilar with J2SE knowledge, and I also got Object-oriented programming kownledge to implement this program.